 The love of growing food, living on the less traveled path and doing something meaningful came from generations of strong-minded individuals.
 Cooperation, communities, social change, food movement and land stewardship have been our guiding beliefs in one form or another since the 1970's.

 FARM TO SCHOOL: During the last 10 years, we have been increasingly involved with local school district lunch programs and farm to school visits, and several summer programs emphasizing bioregional watershed and farm awareness with inner city teens.
-Check it out
+NOT AVAILABLE AT THIS TIME

-GOOD HUMUS FAMILY: Our farm family includes our three children, Zachary, Alison, and Claire, our dogs Molly and Bean, and uncountable cats.
-Our .
+GOOD HUMUS FAMILY: Our farm family includes our three children, Zachary, Alison, and Claire, our dogs Mr. Bo Jangles and Ru, and uncountable cats.
 Our farmhands team include folks who have been with us for many years, as well as folks who spend a few seasons interning with us.
 Francisco Montez has been with us since 1980 and has become a good friend and comrade to us and the farm.

 Our windbreaks and the golden rolling hills dominate our landscape.
 In our eight 2 1/2 acre fields are mixed orchards, mixed California native hedgerows, cover crops, annual and perennial herbs and flowers and vegetables.
 With the knowledge handed down from our parents and grandparents we also produce unique jams and jellies made from our own fruit and herbs, dry tons of our fruit in the California sun, and make wreaths from the dried herbs and flowers.